avsa242/ssd1331-spin/README.md

 * P1: SPI connection at up to 20MHz
 * P2: SPI connection at up to 20MHz+ (max spec is 6MHz, but this isn't enforced.
 YMMV)
-* Most accelerated graphics primitives implemented, as well as a 'soft' pixel primitive
+* Most accelerated graphics primitives implemented
 * Supports horizontal and vertical mirroring
 * Supports interlaced and non-interlaced display
 * Supports normal and inverted display
+* Integration with the generic bitmap graphics library

 ## Requirements

+* Presence of bitmap graphics library (lib.gfx.bitmap)

 P1/SPIN1:
 * spin-standard-library